-No. We want to be able to support this endeavor and give $10,000+ dollars at a time to make a large impact in our community with each member’s donation being part of the larger donation.
+No. We want to be able to support this endeavour and give $10,000+ dollars at a time to make a large impact in our community with each member’s donation being part of the larger donation.

 Meetings are intended to be very short and no longer than 60 minutes.
 That having been said, there is the opportunity to socialize before/after the meeting.

-Of course you can!
+Of course, you can!
 We are always seeking new women who care!
 However, in order to vote she will need to sign a commitment form and become a member.
-Otherwise she is free to observe and contribute a donation if she likes.
+Otherwise, she is free to observe and contribute a donation if she likes.

 Absolutely not!
 100 Women Who Care Waterloo Region is organized and operated entirely by volunteers.
 100% of the money raised at our meetings goes directly to the selected organizations!

 100 Women Who Care Waterloo Region collects your personal information (including name, address, email address, phone number) strictly for the purpose of maintaining our membership list.
-100 Women Who Care Waterloo Region will not sell, give or otherwise share your personal information without your express consent, unless required by law.
+100 Women Who Care Waterloo Region will not sell, give or otherwise share your personal information without your express consent unless required by law.